mfisher87/fetchez/README.md

 [![PyPI version](https://badge.fury.io/py/fetchez.svg)](https://badge.fury.io/py/fetchez)
 [![project chat](https://img.shields.io/badge/zulip-join_chat-brightgreen.svg)](https://cudem.zulip.org)

+**The Geospatial Logistics & ETL Platform**

 **Fetchez** is a lightweight, modular and highly extendable Python library and command-line tool designed to discover and retrieve geospatial data from a wide variety of public repositories.
 Originally part of the [CUDEM](https://github.com/ciresdem/cudem) project, Fetchez is now a standalone tool capable of retrieving Bathymetry, Topography, Imagery, and Oceanographic data (and more!) from sources like NOAA, USGS, NASA, and the European Space Agency.

 ---